heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 ### Batch Processing
 Another common extension is in the domain of batch processing large-scale data.
 MapReduce (and correspondingly Hadoop) is the landmark example of a programming model for distributed batch processing.
 Essentially, batch processing systems present a restricted programming model.
-For example, MapReduce programs must fit into the rigid model of two-step produce then aggregrate.
+For example, MapReduce programs must fit into the rigid model of two-step produce then aggregate.
 A restricted model alllows the system to make more guarantees, such as for fault tolerance.
 Subsequently language designers have sought to increase the expressiveness of the programming models and to boost performance.
 Chapter 8 covers batch processing languages in more detail.

-MBrace {% cite MBrace --file langs-extended-for-dist %} is an extension to the F# programming language for writing compuations for clusters.
+MBrace {% cite MBrace --file langs-extended-for-dist %} is an extension to the F# programming language for writing computations for clusters.
 MBrace provides a *monadic* interface (point to something about monads here) which allows for building cluster jobs out of smaller jobs while still exploiting available parallelism.
 MBrace is a framework that features its own runtime for provisioning, scheduling, and monitoring nodes in a cluster.

 Batch processing systems offer an interesting take on how to handle fault tolerance.
 The common approach taken is to use a central